MicrosoftDocs/azure-docs/articles/machine-learning/studio/execute-python-scripts.md

 ## <a id="visualizations"></a>Working with visualizations

 Plots created using MatplotLib can be returned by the [Execute Python Script][execute-python-script].
-However, plots are not automatically redirected to images as they are when using R. So the user must explicitly save any plots to PNG files.
+However, plots aren't automatically redirected to images as they are when using R. So the user must explicitly save any plots to PNG files.

 To generate images from MatplotLib, you must take the following steps: